Mahboob-A/Algocode/README.md

 *Algocode currently has three services*: <a href="https://github.com/Mahboob-A/algocode-auth">Algocode Auth Service .</a> <a href="https://github.com/Mahboob-A/code-manager">Code Manager Service .</a> and <a href="https://github.com/Mahboob-A/rcee/">RCE Engine Service</a>
 <br/> <br/>

+* <a href="https://github.com/Mahboob-A/algocode-auth">Algocode Auth Service </a> Auth Service handles user management.

+* <a href="https://github.com/Mahboob-A/code-manager">Code Manager Service </a> Code Manager Service handles `code submission`, `code exec event creation to Message Queue`, and `saving and caching code executing result` to Database.

+* <a href="https://github.com/Mahboob-A/rcee/">RCE Engine Service</a> RCE Engine Service contains the `C++` code execution Judge.
-Another service for Java code execution is under development.
+The Judge is completely isolated and it is only accessible using `events`.
+Another RCE Engine service for `Java code execution` is under development.
+<br/> <br/>

-The <a href="https://github.com/Mahboob-A/rcee/">RCE Engine </a> of Algocode can execute user codes and run test cases against the code output.
+The <a href="https://github.com/Mahboob-A/rcee/">RCE Engine </a> of Algocode can execute `C++`  codes and run test cases against the code output.

-The Online Judge of <a href="https://github.com/Mahboob-A/rcee/">RCE Engine </a> service can handle the below events:
+The `C++ Judge` of <a href="https://github.com/Mahboob-A/rcee/">RCE Engine </a> service can handle the below events:

     a.
 AC (Accepted)
     b.
 WA (Wrong Answer)